jkalleberg/DV-TrioTrain/README.md

 ### Acknowledgments

-Many thanks to the developers and contributors of the many open-source packages used by TrioTrain:
+Many thanks to the developers and contributors of the many open-source packages used by TrioTrain.